 When you have defined MFMs and know what meetings people can expect to attend each week, you’ve got real numbers.

 Let’s take the Cisco example again.
 How many people can each team leader lead?
 The answer is: the number of people that they can meet with every week while still getting their other work done.
 While that number probably varies from leader to leader, Cisco can know that it’s going to be more than 3 and probably fewer than 20 – and that tells them how many team leaders they’ll need.

 At Lucid, we have MFMs for all our big client engagements.
-In a future article, I'll share our work to craft an MFM for our Enterprise software pilots.
-With those models in place, I know how many big projects our company can handle at once and where we need to hire first if we want to scale up to take on more of that work.
+For an example, I’ve shared our work to craft an MFM for our Enterprise software pilots.
+With that model in place, I know how many pilot projects our company can handle at once and where we need to hire first if we want to scale up to take on more of that work.

 MFMs give you a tool for designing your culture.

 “At my work, we talk about culture all the time, but I’ve never known what to do about it.
 Now I know.”

 This is one of my favorite things to hear in the feedback at the end of a workshop, because it’s so simple and so powerful.
 We all know that what we call organizational culture comes not from our values posters or mission statements.
 Culture is The Way things really work in our organization: how we talk to each other about our work, the questions we ask, what we expect from each other, how we handle failure, what we celebrate, and how we listen.

 When you design your meetings, you get to design The Way each of those conversations works so that it supports the cultural values you’re hoping to see.